 Groundwater is water that can be found under the earth’s surface, stored in the cracks and spaces between particles of soil, sand and rock.
 Precipitation can recharge groundwater supplies, as rain and melting snow soak into the ground and travel downward to reach solid, impermeable bedrock.
 Here, groundwater stops moving downward and starts saturating the surrounding soil, forming an area known as an aquifer.

-Groundwater contributes to river flow, or the amount of fresh water flowing from streams and rivers into the Bay.
-In a 1998 study, the USGS found that in an average year, of the 50 billion gallons of streamflow that enter the Bay each day, nearly 27 billion gallons are from groundwater.
+Groundwater comes to the earth’s surface when it flows through a spring or into rivers, streams and lakes.
+Scientists with the U.S. Geological Survey (USGS) have found that in an average year, almost 27 of the 50 billion gallons of streamflow that enter the Chesapeake Bay come from groundwater.